 We’re excited to announce our early line-up for the 2016 San Francisco Dartmouth Entrepreneurs Forum on Friday, September 9 at the Terra Gallery.

 The DEF is open to the entire Dartmouth community.
-Fellow alumni will come in from across the country and across the business spectrum for fireside chats with speakers including President Philip Hanlon ‘77, John Donahoe ’82 (former CEO, eBay and current Director, PayPal), and Peter DeSantis ’98 (Vice President, Compute Services, Amazon).
+Fellow alumni will come in from across the country and across the business spectrum for fireside chats with speakers including President Philip Hanlon ‘77, John Donahoe ’82 (former CEO, eBay and current Director, PayPal), and Peter DeSantis ’98 (General Manager, Elastic Compute Cloud, Amazon).

 Panels of Dartmouth tech execs and investors will help answer entrepreneurs' questions regarding subjects such as Fundraising In Tough Times, Why You Don’t Have to Be a 20-Something to Start a Company!, How to Bootstrap Your Business to Success, Legal Tricks Every Startup Should Know, Building and Scaling a Development Team, and New Frontiers In Education.
 Thanks to previous success, we are bringing back The Next Big Thing panel, this year focused on Self-Driving Cars and Artificial Intelligence.

-There will be numerous great networking opportunities, including the Women in Tech Breakfast Panel moderated by Provost Carolyn Dever '89A in the morning, an open lunch hour, and the happy hour at the end of the day.
+There will be numerous great networking opportunities, including the Entrepreneurship, Technology, and Leadership: Women Through the Decades Breakfast moderated by Provost Carolyn Dever '89a in the morning, an open lunch hour, and the happy hour at the end of the day.

 More speakers will be announced as the event draws closer, but get your tickets now and check for updates here.